Remembrance-Fried/remembrance-fried.github.io/aboutme.md

 ---
 layout: page
 title: About Fried
-subtitle: this is a brief informal story of Fried's generous and expansive career
+subtitle: This is a brief informal story of Fried's generous and expansive career
 ---

 Our good friend and academic mentor Fried Augenbroe passed away on Friday, May 14th surrounded by his three daughters and loving wife.